Hauts-de-Seine: Location

 Hauts-de-Seine and two other small departments (Seine-Saint-Denis and Val-de-Marne) form an inner ring around Paris, known as the Petite Couronne (literal translation: "Little Crown").
 Together with the City of Paris, they are included in Greater Paris since 1 January 2016.
-It is the Smallest Department in France followed by Seine-Saint-Denis and Val-de-Marne.
+It is the smallest department in France, followed by Seine-Saint-Denis and Val-de-Marne.
 It is slightly smaller than Maldives.
-The whole of the department is a salient which is looks like Warwickshire in England, within the districts of North Warwickshire, Nuneaton and Bedworth, and Rugby.

 Administration

 Hauts-de-Seine comprises three departmental arrondissements and 36 communes:

+Hauts-de-Seine currently has the fewest number of any communes in Metropolitan France.
+With only 36 communes, not including Paris which has only one commune, this makes the French department in Metropolitan France with the fewest number of communes.

 Economy

 Hauts-de-Seine is one of France's wealthiest departments and one of Europe's richest areas.
 Its GDP per capita was €106,800 in 2020, according to Eurostat official figures.

 Politics

+In both local and national elections, the department predominantly supports centre-right political candidates, though the 1st and 11th constituencies favor the left.